 Consider this real-life example: Mark had a business client who was asking if she could afford a new employee.
 The new employee would cost around $10,000 per month.
 Mark proposed creating a budget category to “test out” the cost of this potential employee and funding it for the next 60 to 90 days (but not actually hiring yet).
 At the end of that experiment, not only will she know if she can afford the new employee, but she will also have a nice little chunk of money saved up.

-The biggest benefit of giving every dollar a job?
+The biggest benefit of giving every dollar a job in the business world?
 Once all of your categories are funded with existing dollars, each new dollar becomes an opportunity—you can spend it as you wish, with the confidence that you’re safe to do so.

 The thought of budgeting can feel like you’re depriving yourself of doing what you want, when in reality, the ability to make data-driven decisions actually allows and encourages you to make smarter choices while getting a real (and not-fear based) pulse on your financial health.